ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 .. include:: /_substitutions.rst

-The "Installing CKAN with Docker Compose" documentation that used to be on this page has been deprecated in favour of links to the new ckan-docker repository and the official Docker images for CKAN.
+The "Installing CKAN with Docker Compose" documentation that used to be on this page has been deprecated in favour of links to the new ckan-docker and ckan-docker-base repositories.

 The links are below: